scook12/starfire/README.md

 The framework is still a WIP, no usage or packages available yet.

 Starfire is an experimental framework built on new and experimental APIs, including TS decorators, reflect-metadata, and Starbeam.js.
-Using this for production workloads is not advisable.
+Using this for anything other than experimenting is not advisable.

 ## Goals